 Don’t forget the business that American companies perform overseas.
 Starbucks, Mary Kay and others provide products to the world’s buyers while receiving financial benefits for the U.S. As one example, Chevy partners with Chinese car company SAIC to revive the Buick brand.
 With high volume production and sales, this one overseas factory powers the brand internationally and strengthens the economy stateside.

 Companies like Apple and Google also provide global influence.
 As recognizable and trusted brands, their projects are purchased and utilized in the business world and private sector worldwide.
 The development of cutting-edge technology supports the U.S. economy and provides the basis for continued economic arrangements globally.
 These companies and others remain strong in the international market that increasingly relies on American products.

 Unemployment is reality for many American workers right now, but as citizens and companies continue to support the economy and build a better America, the country grows stronger.
-That’s what makes the U.S. indestructible: fierce determination to succeed, unlimited cooperation, steadfast resilience and abundant resources used to build a better tomorrow.
+That’s what makes the U.S. indestructible: fierce determination to succeed, unlimited cooperation, steadfast resilience and abundant resources used to build a better tomorrow with economic recovery.